CorvusHold/guard/docs/api/SSO_API.md

 5. **Guard Processes SAML Response**

-Guard validates the SAML assertion, creates/links the user account, and returns the user info.
+Guard validates the SAML assertion, creates/links the user account, and returns tokens (or redirects with token fragments when `redirect_url` was provided during initiation).

 ---